arnika-project/arnika/README.md

 [QCI-CAT](https://qci-cat.at/) will investigate and verify new security applications for public authorities, such as secret sharing and message authentication.

 Additionally, [QCI-CAT](https://qci-cat.at/) will also leverage a research testbed for new technological approaches such as the combination of post-quantum encryption with QKD, long-distance QKD with secured trusted nodes and field trials of quantum repeaters.
 <br/>

 This project has received funding from the [DIGITAL-2021-QCI-01 Digital European Program](https://ec.europa.eu/info/funding-tenders/opportunities/portal/screen/opportunities/topic-details/digital-2021-qci-01-deploy-national) under Project number No 101091642 and the [National Foundation for Research, Technology and Development](https://www.stiftung-fte.at/).

-## AIT - Autrian Institute of Technology
+## AIT Austrian Institute of Technology

 [AIT Austrian Institute of Technology (AIT)](https://www.ait.ac.at/) is Austria’s largest research and technology organization.
 The institute takes a leading position in the Austrian innovation system and a key role in Europe.